 - Quick and easy to make: This one-pan dinner is ready in just 20 minutes with minimal prep, perfect for busy weeknights or last-minute dinners.

-- Perfect for meal prep: These garlic chicken bites stay juicy even when reheated, so you can make them in advance and enjoy throughout the week.
+- Perfect for meal prep and leftovers: These garlic chicken bites stay juicy even when reheated, so you can make them in advance and enjoy throughout the week.

 Quick Look: Garlic Butter Chicken Bites Recipe